 Accountability has not always been the focus of a school counselor’s program.
-During the 1960’s after the passing of the National Defense Education Act, accountability became an issue amongst educators, but not much school counselors. any school counselors identified a need for research and evidence within school counseling programs, but a model had never been developed. the 1980’s, school counselors felt the need to prove his or her worth using evidence-based practices (Gysbers, 2004).
+During the 1960’s after the passing of the National Defense Education Act, accountability became an issue amongst educators, but not as much for school counselors.
+Many school counselors had identified a need for research and evidence within school counseling programs, but a model had never been developed.
+By the 1980’s, school counselors felt the need to prove his or her worth using evidence-based practices (Gysbers, 2004).
+This pressure to prove themselves continues to this day.
 Now, many school counselors follow the ASCA National Model when creating a comprehensive school counseling program.
 Once again, this model focuses on foundation, delivery, management, and accountability of one’s school counseling program (ASCA, 2012).
-This model also the research and evidence many school counselors have yearned for to prove their effectiveness more prevalent and easy to access.
+This model also makes the research and evidence many school counselors have yearned for to prove their effectiveness more prevalent and easy to access.

 As accountability and data-driven practices increase amongst school counselors, it is also important to remember that the focus remains on equity practices and closing the achievement gap among students (Holcomb-McCoy, 2007).
 Using accountability can help this process.
-There are three types of data that school counselors normally collect to show their accountability achievement, attainment or access, and school culture data.
-Achievement data normal includes different types of testing and grades (Holcumb-McCoy, 2007).
+There are three types of data that school counselors normally collect to show their accountability: achievement, attainment or access, and school culture data.
+Achievement data normally includes different types of testing and grades (Holcumb-McCoy, 2007).
 In an elementary school in Indiana, these tests might include NWEA testing, ACUITY testing, and ISTEP testing.
 According to Holcumb-McCoy (2007), attainment or access data includes, “promotion and retention rates, gifted and talented patterns, special education identification rates, postsecondary patterns, transition patterns, and enrollment patterns” (p.
 83).
 School culture data includes attendance information, relationships amongst faculty, relationships amongst students, and the relationship that exists between the students and the faculty.
-When collecting this type of data, it is also important for school counselors to disaggregate the data to determine if there are any specific inequities present at the school. , the counselor the programs are working and if the counselor needs to identify areas of concern to focus on at the school (Holcumb-McCoy, 2007).
+When collecting this type of data, it is also important for school counselors to disaggregate the data to determine if there are any specific inequities present at the school.
+In doing this, the counselor finds out whether or not the programs are working and if the counselor needs to identify areas of concern to focus on at the school (Holcumb-McCoy, 2007).

 There are multiple models of accountability that school counselors can use to evaluate the effectiveness of their programs.
 It is important to understand the differences between accountability and program evaluation.
-Astramovich and Coker (2007), program evaluation happens before accountability because program evaluation helps counselors plan, implement, and refine their counseling practices.
-Accountability, on the other hand, is a way to provide information to the different stakeholders within the school and community to the effectiveness of the different counseling services.
+According to Astramovich and Coker (2007), program evaluation happens before accountability because program evaluation helps counselors plan, implement, and refine their counseling practices.
+Accountability, on the other hand, is a way to provide information to the different stakeholders within the school and community to demonstrate the effectiveness of the different counseling services.
 Accountability should just be one aspect of a program evaluation (Astramovich & Coker, 2007).

 According to Stone and Dahir (2003), “MEASURE is a seven-step process that assists school counselors in delivering a data-driven school counseling program that supports the accountability component of the American School Counselor Association (ASCA) National Model” (p.
-214). the MEASURE model, as outlined by Stone and Dahir (2011), there are six steps to improving a student’s success.
-MEASURE stands for , , nalyze, -, , , and systematic change.
-This process school counselors show their data and results to administrators to the importance of a program used in the school. is also a way for school counselors to organize all of their information and outline the actual goals of a program (Stone & Dahir, 2011).
+214).
+In the MEASURE model, as outlined by Stone and Dahir (2011), there are six steps to improving a student’s success.
+MEASURE stands for Mission, Elements, Analyze, Stakeholders-Unite, Results, Educate, and systematic change.
+This process allows school counselors to show their data and results to administrators to demonstrate the importance of a program used in the school.
+It is also a way for school counselors to organize all of their information and outline the actual goals of a program (Stone & Dahir, 2011).